ais-open/azure-blueprint/README.md

 #### Quickstart
 1. Clone this repository to your local workstation.
 2. Run the pre-deployment PowerShell script: azure-blueprint/predeploy/Orchestration_InitialSetup.ps1.
 [Read more about pre-deployment.](#pre-deployment)
-	- This script will ask you to login to Azure Gov and supply a new admin username/password for user and SQL accounts.
-	- This script will create a resource group with a Key Vault -- remember the names that you choose for these items because you will need them in the next step.
-The script will also output a GUID that you can use in the next step.
 3. Click the button below, sign into the Azure portal, enter the required ARM template parameters, and click **Purchase**.

 	[![Deploy to Azure](http://azuredeploy.net/AzureGov.png)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAppliedIS%2Fazure-blueprint%2Fmaster%2Fazuredeploy.json)